Knowledge, Justification, and Adequate Reasons

 While we have shown that the $\RBB_\sigma$-agent may combine the information from two reasons to derive her beliefs, there is no need to restrict the number of reasons to two.
 Indeed, according to (MB), the agent implicitly combines into $\sigma$ the information from \emph{every} reason she believes to be adequate, no matter how many of these there may be.

-In $\RBB_\sigma$, the master reason $\sigma$ serves as a witness for an existential quantifier over reasons that the agent accepts (i.e., believes to be adequate).\footnote{Said precisely: $\sigma$ is a Skolem constant for the existential quantifier over accepted reasons.
-See \cite{vDal94:Book} or any book on mathematical logic for details.} In particular, (MR) tells us that if there exists an accepted reason $r$ that supports $\varphi$, then $\sigma$ supports $\varphi$.
-Hence by (MB), if there exists such an $r$, then $\sigma$ supports $\varphi$ and is itself accepted.
+In $\RBB_\sigma$, the master reason $\sigma$ serves as a witness for an existential quantifier over the believed support of accepted reasons.\footnote{Said precisely: $\sigma$ is a Skolem constant for the existential quantifier over the believed support of accepted reasons.
+See \cite{vDal94:Book} or any book on mathematical logic for details.} In particular, (MR) tells us that if there exists an accepted reason $r$ that the agent believes supports $\varphi$, then the agent believes that $\sigma$ supports $\varphi$.
+Hence by (MB), if there exists such an $r$, then the agent believes $\sigma$ supports $\varphi$ and is itself accepted.
 If we were to add quantifiers to the language (something we do later in \S\ref{section:QRBB}), we could express this as: